Course ObjectiveAim of this course is to make you able to understand organizational

 Course ContentThis course provides students means for understanding organizational

-change.
-Towards this end we will go through main theoretical
+course we will go through main theoretical perspectives to

-environment through organizational change but they differ in key
+organizational change but they differ in key assumptions concerning how

 Method of AssessmentWritten exam – individual assessment